rocrill/meal-generator/README.md

 ### Features To be Implemented in Future:

-* Add calorie addition to the function
+* Add approximate calorie addition to the 'generateMeal' function.
-* Create feauter for users to add their own dishes/food types.
+* Create feature for users to add their own dishes/food types.
 * Add more diet types, e.g. coeliac.
-* Add more options for all food types for better user experience.
+* Add more options for all food categories for better user experience and increased usability.

 ## Technologies Used